wgryc/emerging-trajectories-fund/README.md

 _Note that each line represents "1 unit" of our investing strategy, so they are roughly equally weighted in terms of the amount we're investing._

+## Frameworks and Research

+Curious how we're scaling research with regards to the above?
+[Check out our framework](https://emergingtrajectories.com/a/pub/emerging-trajectories-investment-framework) and [companies we're tracking](https://emergingtrajectories.com/a/pub/et-fund-list-of-companies).

 ## Contact Us

 If you have any questions, please reach out to hello --at-- phaseai --dot-- com